2016 BLAVATNIK REGIONAL AWARDS

 - Assess the nominee’s accomplishments in comparison with those of his or her peers at the same career stage.

-- Focus on the nominee’s scientific accomplishments during his/her postdoctoral career.
-Please omit information included in the CV, such as positions and awards.
+- Focus on the nominee’s scientific accomplishments during his/her post-doctoral career and omit information typically included in the CV, such as positions and awards.

 SUBMITTING NOMINATIONS ONLINE